 - Capturing expertise and best practices along the way

-Working within an on-prem, private cloud instance, the team utilizes an impact mapping process that addresses fundamental questions, such as why the lab team is doing what it’s doing, how it can measure if/when its goal is reached, and who can help the team reach its goal.
-“The map is quite large,” notes Berche. vCloud, Spring, Splunk, and OpenStack are also present within the test lab environment.
+Working within an on-premises, private cloud instance, the team utilized the impact mapping process, which addressed fundamental questions, such as why the lab team is doing what it’s doing, how it can measure if/when its goal is reached, and who can help the team to reach its goal.
+“The (impact) map is quite large,” noted Guillaume at Cloud Foundry Summit 2015.

 Challenges met on the way

-A couple of unsurprising key issues have emerged: integration of legacy apps and buy-in by operations.
-“We have many legacy apps that we are taking time to transform and adapt,” according to Berche.
-“We must always see if we can get existing apps to transform to the 12-factor apps (demanded by Cloud Foundry).”
+“We have many legacy apps that we are taking time to transform and adapt…We must always see if we can get existing apps to transform to the 12-factor apps.” —Guillaume Berche, Orange Labs

-Berche also notes “there are gaps in culture between developers and operations, and the tools they use.”
-He says the team will be successful “only when operations accepts it,” and only when things are proven to be able to run in a multi-datacenter, multi-region environment.
-Moving toward operational buy-in, Berche says the team is working to establish a common baseline in operations “so there is less specificity among apps.”
+As noted by Guillaume, “there are gaps in culture between developers and operations, and the tools they use.”
+He said the team would be successful “only when operations accept it,” and only when things are proven to be able to run in a multi–data center, multi-region environment.
+Moving toward operational buy-in, Guillaume said the team was working to establish a common baseline in operations “so there is less specificity among apps.”

-“We are working to capture what apps support in terms of environment variables,” says Berche “thus making this information explicit, so that the intimacy between developers and operations gets introduced with this explicit configuration.”
+“We are working to capture what apps support in terms of environment variables, thus making this information explicit, so that the intimacy between developers and operations gets introduced with this explicit configuration.” —Guillaume Berche, Orange Labs

 Want details?
 Watch the videos!